 CMU offers both BS and master’s degrees in computational finance, a discipline that first emerged in the 1980s.
 Sometimes called financial engineering or quantitative finance, computational finance uses mathematics, statistics and computing to solve finance problems.

 Professor David Handron is CMU’s associate director for undergraduate computational finance.
-I recently helped him facilitate an interdepartmental trading competition for BSCF students using the TT® platform.
+TT recently helped him facilitate an interdepartmental trading competition for BSCF students using the TT® platform.

 The genesis for the competition was simple: although Professor Handron’s students already had a strong understanding of how to incorporate their math skills into finance because of their classroom experience, he wanted them to better understand how the markets work and how it feels to participate in those markets.
 He noted that it was when he first started his own personal investing that he really came to understand liquidity, volatility and event risk.
 For him, being an active participant made all the difference.